 As soon as you start your first tutorial mission the game’s mechanics show you that you’re in for a long road ahead.
 The first thing you’ll notice is that your character moves in a clunky fashion and wants to stick to everything.
 If you’re anywhere near anything you’ll gravitate to it.
 The other thing you’ll notice right off the bat is that the first step you take the camera will follow you but the next step will find the camera pulling away from your character and since you’re sticking to everything you’ll find all your on land portions of the game are played with the camera zooming in and out.
 At best it’s distracting, at worst it’s nauseating.

 The next part of the tutorial finds you across a gap and armed soldiers firing on you.
 Now the gravitating towards the scenery is helpful but the helpfulness ends there.

 I have a pretty simple policy.
 If the game gives me an aiming reticule and I fire where the center is I expect the bullet to go there.
 In Deep Black the shots go in the general direction of the reticule.
-This would be a bigger deal if a headshot actually killed someone but it doesn’t, enemies were taking 3 and 4 and 5 shots straight to the head.
-This combination is makes gunplay completely broken.
+This would be a bigger deal if a head-shot actually killed someone but it doesn’t, enemies were taking 3, 4 and 5 shots straight to the head.
+This combination makes gunplay completely broken.

-Once you enter the water navigating is done with the left and right thumbsticks and you’ll encounter the next nifty gameplay idea and how it’s broken.
+Once you enter the water, navigating is done with the left and right thumbsticks and you’ll encounter the next nifty gameplay idea and the way it’s broken.

-What happens next is that you have to swim through rushing water and you do this by using your rockets which are activated by pressing Y. So to go over this again, you navigate in the water by using the left and right thumbsticks and while controlling your character you need to press Y. Again, no idea how someone even thought of this.
+What happens next is that you have to swim through rushing water and you do this by using your rockets which are activated by pressing Y. So to go over this again, you navigate in the water by using the left and right thumbsticks and to control your character you need to press Y. Again, no idea how someone even thought of this.